 2. We need alternatives to the existing energy system

 Fossil fuels are finite and will be used up in 50, 100 or 200 years.
 Apart from the climate debate, the source of the fossil energy system is therefore not sustainable.
-At the same time, we are building a global civilization that uses more and more energy every day (currently a 76.000 km barrel of oil a day = 95 million barrels).
-So if we don't want our children and grandchildren to have ever more aggressive conflicts over finite resources, we need alternatives.
-In addition, fossil fuels cannot be obtained locally, but their production is restricted to a few places on the planet.
+At the same time we are building a global civilization that consumes more and more energy every day (currently a 76.000 km high barrel of oil per day = 95 million barrels).
+So if we don't want our children and grandchildren to have to lead increasingly aggressive conflicts over finite resources, we need alternatives.
+In addition, fossil fuels cannot be obtained in a decentralized manner, but their production is limited to a few places on the planet.
 Complex infrastructures and transport systems for distribution are the result.
-In total, renewable energies may not always be more environmentally friendly than fossils, but wind, photovoltaics and bioenergy use solar energy directly, which is why they are infinite in our species' periods and can be "harvested" across the entire planet.
+Perhaps the total of renewable energies are not always more environmentally friendly than fossils, but wind, photovoltaics and bioenergy use solar energy directly, which is why they are infinite in the time periods of our species and can be "harvested" across the entire planet.
 Renewables are based on the circular economy and strive for harmony with nature.
-The implementation of this ideal may be further in the future than we would like, but the renewables at least offer this perspective.
+The implementation of this ideal may lie further in the future than we would like, but at least renewables offer this perspective.

 3. We “Humans” are a species that learns quickly

 The lesson out Planet of the Humans shouldn't be that we desperately stick our heads in the sand and hide from the evolution of our energy system.
 Taking responsibility for our actions means learning from our mistakes.
 And we humans can do that pretty well.
 In a way, we humans are a collective consciousness of this planet.
 If one species succeeds in changing this planet in a few centuries, it will be ours.
 And it will probably be something between utopia and dystopia.